 In the carrying out of the Four Years Plan lies our first task.
 It will call for gigantic efforts but eventually it will turn out a great blessing for our people.
 Its purpose is to strengthen our national economic system in all its branches.
 The execution of it is guaranteed.
 All those great works which have been started apart from this plan will be continued.
 Their purpose is to promote the health of the nation and make life more pleasant.
-Building extensions will be systematically carried out in some of our large cities, as an externalization of the spirit that actuates this great plan.
+Building extensions will be systematically carried out in some of our large cities, as an externalization of the spirit that actuates this great epoch of our national revival.
+In the forefront of these plans stands that of remodeling and enlarging Berlin and thus making it the real and true metropolis of the German Reich.
+Therefore I have today appointed, just as I did for the great scheme of national road construction, a general architectural supervisor for Berlin, who is responsible for the reconstruction and extension of the metropolis.
+Out of the chaos which resulted from the former building schemes in Berlin he will bring order.
 And that order will be based on such spacious plans as will be worthy of the National Socialist Movement and also of the German metropolis.
 We have allotted a period of twenty years for the carrying out of this plan.